Billy Whelan: Legacy

 On 8 December 2006, the railway bridge on Fassaugh Road/Dowth Avenue junction in Cabra, Dublin 7, close to Dalymount Park was renamed in his honour.
-The campaign to have the bridge renamed was initiated and organised by members of the Cabra GAA club, Naomh Fionbarra (Irish language spelling) (St Finbarr's) and sanctioned by Dublin City Council in early 2006.
+The campaign to have the bridge renamed was initiated and organised by members of the Cabra GAA club, Naomh Fionbarra and sanctioned by Dublin City Council in early 2006.
 It is close to St Attracta Road, the street in which he was born.
-The unveiling ceremony was performed by Whelan's Manchester United teammate at the time of the aircrash, Sir Bobby Charlton.
+The unveiling ceremony was performed by Whelan's Manchester United teammate at the time of the air crash, Sir Bobby Charlton.

 On 4 February 2008, the Irish national postal body An Post issued a 55c postage stamp for the 50th anniversary of the Munich air disaster showing a photo of Liam Whelan.

 Whelan is buried in Glasnevin Cemetery.